Causes of Physical Security Breaches

 - Implement identification cards to verify people entering the premises, including visitors, contractors and personnel.

 - Lock up areas with sensitive information.
 It is also advised to enforce delay control on server room doors.
+Check out our guide for server room requirements.

 - Conduct background check of employees before onboarding.
 "Onboarding" is the process of integrating a new employee into an organization, training and orienting them.